By Sophie Whittakers, Managing Director, Austin Maynard Architects

 Here is how our vertically integrated approach fundamentally de-risks project marketing.

 Before launching Thornbury House, we audited the market.
-We analyzed the social media performance of four major developer peers and found widespread market stagnation.
+We analysed the social media performance of four major developer peers and found widespread market stagnation.
 Engagement rates for traditional, agency-led content were sitting between a dismal 0.25% and 1.06%.

+Qualitatively, the data showed us that generic content churn was actively alienating buyers.
+People were seeking granular, technical proof of concept.
 When a marketing campaign feels incomplete or generic, it erodes buyer trust.
 To combat this, we pivoted entirely.
 We stopped trying to sell a lifestyle and started educating the market on design details.
 We recognised that proving technical depth is the primary driver of modern consumer trust.

 "Buyers don't want to be sold to.
 They want to be invited into the process, treated as intelligent collaborators, and given the facts."

 Our centerpiece was "Designing Thornbury House," a six-part short-form video series.
 Instead of polished actors in display suites, we put our Director, Andrew Maynard, on camera in our studio.
 In three-minute, fast-paced videos, he lifted the curtain on the design process.
-Using hand-drawn sketches as dynamic storytelling tools, he explained exactly why certain design decisions were made, how the building maximizes natural resources, and why we actively tackled the stigma against apartment living head-on.
+Using hand-drawn sketches as dynamic storytelling tools, he explained exactly why certain design decisions were made, how the building maximises natural resources, and why we actively tackled the stigma against apartment living head-on.

-We bypassed the traditional gatekeepers.
+What makes this strategy work is great content, to the right audience.
+This is where Austin Maynard Architects offers an entirely unreplicable commercial asset.
+Instead of paying an agency to generate expensive, "cold" audience reach, we mobilised our network.
+By leveraging the Austin Maynard Architects following, we bypassed the traditional gatekeepers.
 By treating our audience as informed collaborators and giving them the "how," "who," and "why" behind the project, we turned architectural education into an organic, high-engagement conversion tool.
 For the developer, this means Customer Acquisition Cost (CAC) plummets, while marketing ROI skyrockets.

 The campaign was designed, produced, edited, and published entirely by our in-house team, with the sole exception of outsourced renders.
 This low-overhead, high-impact workflow significantly reduced the traditional marketing spend required for a 44-apartment development.